SAP/accessibility-design-tools/README.md

 The Accessibility Design Tools Figma plugins offer a subset of annotations of the Accessibility Design Tools Figma library for Designers.
 They are intended to annotate accessibility-relevant information in application and control visual and interaction design before handover to development.

-Documentation of the Accessibility Design Tools Figma library will be located in experience.sap.com.
+The complete documentation of the Accessibility Design Tools Figma library will be located in experience.sap.com.

 ## Plugin useage